Belair National Park - former golf course site and other projects

 Well-known mountain bike tour operator, Escapegoat, has taken up residence in the former Pro shop, offering bike hire, great coffee and snacks for visitors.

-- A community working group are in discussions with Ranger staff to start up a Parkrun event on the site of the former golf course.
+- A community working group have been successful in starting up a popular Parkrun event on the site of the former golf course.